go-rel/rel/docs/README.md

 > Golang SQL Repository Layer for Clean (Onion) Architecture.

-rel is orm-ish library for golang that aims to be the repository layer of onion architecture. writing unit tests is never been easier with rel, it's testable, and even comes with it's own test library. rel also features extendable query builder that allows you to write query using builder or plain sql.
+rel is orm-ish library for golang that aims to be the repository layer of onion architecture.
+It's testable and comes with it's own test library. rel also features extendable query builder that allows you to write query using builder or plain sql.

 See the [Quick start](quickstart.md) guide for more details.

 ## Features

 - Testable repository with builtin reltest package.
-- Extendable and elegance Query builder.
+- Elegant, yet extendable query builder.
 - Supports Eager loading.
 - Multi adapter support.